fvmformal/fvm/doc/sphinx/source/firstexample.rst

 Since no assume is needed for the counter inputs, we can start directly with the assertions.
-This property asserts that the counter output will never exceed the counter's maximum count, i.e. the property will fail if overflows occur and the counter does not go to 0.
+This property asserts that the counter output will never exceed the counter's maximum count, i.e. the property will fail if overflows occur.
 Although these types of properties do not assert the functionality of the design, they are very useful for quickly finding counterexamples when there is an error in the design.

 .. code-block:: vhdl